Dalila Puzzovio: Biography

 With the encouragement of her parents, Puzzovio's career was able to develop at the early age of 12.
 Although there is no documentation of formal education, her artistic vocation developed under the mentorship of two artists: surrealist Juan Batlle Planas and conceptual artist Jaime Davidovich.
 She studied under their wing up until 1961, when she exhibited her paintings for the first time in Galeria Lirolay in her hometown of Buenos Aires.
 Two years later, she showcased her second exhibition, Cascaras, which she developed and French artist Germaine Derbecq curated.
-In 1964, she was in a selected group of around 30 artists to participate in the New Art of Argentina, or "New Art of Argentina", held by the Walker Art Center in Minneapolis in conjunction with the Insitituo Torcuato Di Tella in Buenos Aires.
+In 1964, she was in a selected group of around 30 artists to participate in the New Art of Argentina, or "New Art of Argentina", held by the Walker Art Center in Minneapolis in conjunction with the Instituto Torcuato Di Tella in Buenos Aires.

 Like many pop artists of the time, such as Delia Cancela and Eduardo Costa, Puzzovio blended her interest in art with fashion.
 Her work in this category led to the creation of Dalila Doble Plataforma (Dalila Double Platform).
 Until 1985, she focused on developing herself as a fashion designer by making costumes for film and theater and working directly in the fashion industry.

 Since the 1980s, Puzzovio has experimented with an array of artistic categories.
 During the 1980s and 1990s, her artistic advice was used to create several interior and architectural designs.
 Until the beginning of the 1990s, she also contributed to popular magazines such as Vogue, where she completed tasks as a writer, editor, and illustrator.
 From 1998 to present day, her artwork primarily consists of digital photographic collages, among the most notable is her work Hibridos (Hybrids).

 She currently works and resides in Buenos Aires, Argentina.